 One of the most significant initiatives aimed at addressing the crisis in scholarly communication is the open access movement.
 If an article is “Open Access” it means that it can be freely accessed through the Internet.
 The potential readership of open access articles is far greater than that of articles published in subscription-based journals.
 Open access does not affect peer-review; articles are peer-reviewed and published in journals in the normal way.

 Scholars around the world have started open access publishing initiatives that provide free access to their content.
-Open access journals are usually peer-reviewed.
-The Directory of Open Access Journals lists scholarly journals in which you might want to publish.

 - Discipline-specific repositories: Many disciplines now have repositories in which scholars can deposit their materials, including preprints, datasets, and previously published journal articles.
 OpenDOAR is a directory of repositories around the world.